hav4ik/hav4ik.github.io/articles/_posts/2019-01-07-lorenz-attractor.md

 comments: true
 ---

 > This is a small diary of my journey of understanding the solution and some non-trivial topological implications of one of the [Smale's Problems for the Next Century][smales-problems] &mdash; in particular, the **14th Problem**.
-Here, I will outline an intuitive overview that hides away most of the complicated mathematical parts.
+Here, I will outline the gist of the solution that hides away most of the complicated computational rigors.